aucker/freecodecamp/relational-database/README.md

 ## Relational Database:rocket:
 I'm now learning PostgreSQL.
 There are some of my solutions.
+And I got a [certificate](https://www.freecodecamp.org/certification/aucker/relational-database-v8).

 Through this project, I'm now **familiar with** `PostgreSQL`, `shell script`, and `git`.